Will943/EE522-Project/README.md

 ---

 ### `DataProcessDashboard`
 An HTML dashboard for processing and visualising the raw participant data collected from Google Sheets.
-Used internally by the team for statistical analysis, figure generation, and verifying data quality before running the formal analysis pipeline.
+Used internally simple statistical analysis, figure generation, and verifying data quality before running a final analysis.

 ---